-Retainers are appliances made from plastic and stainless steel to custom fit your mouth.
-They act as a guide to hold your teeth into place after you done with braces.
+Retainers are appliances made from plastic and stainless steel to custom-fit your mouth.
+They act as a guide to hold your teeth into place after you do with braces.
 The retainer holds your teeth in place so your surrounding gums and bone can adjust around them.
 This allows you to maintain your new, straight smile.
 Although the time you must wear a retainer will vary, many orthodontists recommend wearing a retainer into the early 20s.
-This is when the bone in your jaw and mouth has stops growing.
+This is when the bone in your jaw and mouth stops growing.

 Throughout the process, you will visit Fuller Dental every six weeks to ensure treatment is progressing as planned.
 Once your treatment is complete, you will likely wear a clear retainer at night to ensure your new smile stays in place.

 As with all orthodontic appliances, the cost of Invisalign varies according to the complexity of the case.
 However, Invisalign is generally more costly than braces.
 Insurance policies generally cover Invisalign to the same extent that they cover traditional braces.